- August 25, 2016

-The French government undoubtedly knows that it can’t prevent such attacks – no democracy can, without going onto an explicitly war footing.
-On the one hand these armed patrols are a form of security theatre, designed to give the appearance of security.
-But even if we may not like to see armed soldiers in the streets, their presence is understandable, and it’s difficult to argue that they aren’t necessary in the current climate.
+The French government knows that it can’t prevent such attacks.
+No democracy can, without going onto an explicitly war footing.
+On the one hand these armed patrols are a form of ‘security theatre’, designed to give the reassuring appearance of security.
+And even if we may not like to see armed soldiers in the streets, it’s difficult to argue that they aren’t necessary in the current climate.

-The Nice town council has tweaked its banning ordinance slightly differently, declaring that the burkini ‘overtly manifests adherence to a religion at a time when France and places of worship are the target of terrorist attacks.’
-So for Cannes, the burkini symbolizes ‘extremism Islamism’, for Nice it’s ‘adherence to a religion’.
-And now Prime Minister Manuel Valls has joined in, declaring the burkini to be a symbol of the ‘enslavement of women’ which is ‘ “not compatible with the values of the French Republic.’
+The Nice town council has tweaked its banning ordinance slightly differently, declaring that the burkini “overtly manifests adherence to a religion at a time when France and places of worship are the target of terrorist attacks.”
+So for Cannes, the burkini symbolizes “extremist Islamism”; for Nice it’s “adherence to a religion”.
+And now Prime Minister Manuel Valls has joined in, declaring the burkini to be a symbol of the “enslavement of women” which is “not compatible with the values of the French Republic.”

-Valls has supported the burkini ban on the grounds that ‘In the face of provocation, the nation must defend itself.’
-No one can be surprised that Nicolas Sarkozy has tried to get into the act and is using the burkini to smooth the path of a political comeback, in which he is trying to appeal to Front National voters without actually joining the party.
+Valls has supported the burkini ban on the grounds that “In the face of provocation, the nation must defend itself.”
+Naturally Nicolas Sarkozy has tried to get into the act and is using the burkini to smooth the path of a political comeback, by appealing to Front National voters without actually joining the party.

-Sarkozy is a spectacularly unscrupulous politician who has played this game before.
-Like Valls, he sees the burkini as a ‘provocation ‘ since ‘we don’t imprison women behind fabric.’
+Sarkozy has played this game before.
+Like Valls, he sees the burkini as a “provocation” since “we don’t imprison women behind fabric.”

 How noble of ‘us’ that we don’t do that.
 So are the cops who humiliate a harmless Muslim woman on a beach defending France from a threat or are they liberating her, or perhaps performing both acts at the same time?

-We don’t really know, and the politicians who advocate such brain-dead acts of persecution probably don’t really know either.
+We don’t really know, and the politicians who advocate such actions probably don’t really know either.
 They do know they can’t stop Daesh.
-They won’t consider, say, not selling Rafale jets to Saudi Arabia.
-But they will, it seems, declare burkini-wearing women to be a threat to public order, the identity of French society, and a hollowed-out notion of laïcité that is really only interested in what Muslims do – or what they’re perceived to be doing.
+But they will, it seems, declare burkini-wearing women to be a threat to public order, the identity of French society, and a hollowed-out notion of laicité that is really only interested in what Muslims do – or what they’re perceived to be doing.

-Let’s be clear about this: these measures will solve nothing and resolve nothing.
-If the French state were to fine and even imprison Muslim women on every beach in the country it would not do a single thing to make the French public more secure.
-These bans will not ‘liberate’ Muslim women and they are not intended to.
+So these measures will do nothing to make the French public more secure.
+They will not ‘liberate’ Muslim women and they are not intended to.
 They will not promote ‘cohesion’ and ‘ assimilation’, but they will generate anger, humiliation, bitterness and alienation.